rossshannon/weekly-weather-mcp/README.md

 ## Credits

-This project is adapted from the original [Weather MCP](https://github.com/Zippland/weather-mcp) by Zippland.
+This project is adapted from an original [Weather MCP](https://github.com/Zippland/weather-mcp) by Zippland.
 The modifications include:

 - Integration with OpenWeatherMap One Call API 3.0
-- Extended forecast data from 5 days to 8 days (today + 7 days)
+- Extended forecast data from 2 days to 8 days (today + 7 days)
 - Addition of morning, afternoon and evening data points for each day
 - Hourly forecasts for the next 48 hours
-- Inclusion of weather summaries and precipitation probabilities
+- Inclusion of weather summaries, wind speed, and precipitation probabilities
+- Unit tests, integration tests, and mock client test files